TinkerBoard/tinkerboard.github.io/docs/developer-guide/tinker_board_3n/tinker_os_android.md

 If the secure boot is eanbled, the device can not boot with any other images which are not signed by the same key used to enable the secure boot.
 :::

-- u-boot: In the directory u-boot, ㄩake sure the configs CONFIG_FIT_SIGNATURE, CONFIG_SPL_FIT_SIGNATURE, and CONFIG_AVB_VBMETA_PUBLIC_KEY_VALIDATE are enabled.
+- u-boot: In the directory u-boot, make sure the configs CONFIG_FIT_SIGNATURE, CONFIG_SPL_FIT_SIGNATURE, and CONFIG_AVB_VBMETA_PUBLIC_KEY_VALIDATE are enabled.
 You can also enable the config CONFIG_SPL_FIT_ROLLBACK_PROTECT to enable the u-boot rollback protection.
 ```diff
 diff --git a/configs/tinker_board_3n_defconfig b/configs/tinker_board_3n_defconfig
 index a7b28f952b..1428a5abb5 100644